Miloš Hrstić: Coaching career

 where he stayed two years.
-In 1998, he was signed by then called Sichuan Quanxing FC, Sichuan Guancheng, biggest club in Sichuan province and achieved best results in club history, 3rd place in Chinese Super League.
-He was the first Croatian coach ever in China, where he is called Miluo Xi or 007 (famous movie character James Bond).
-He changed many clubs in China, in FC Hunan Shoking, he settled the bases of their team, introduced youngsters and nowadays they have the carriers of the clubs successes in Chinese Super League.
+In 1998, he was signed by then called Sichuan Quanxing FC, Sichuan Guancheng, largest club in Sichuan province and achieved 3rd place in Chinese Super League.
+He changed many clubs in China, in FC Hunan Shoking, he settled the bases of their team, introduced the youth and nowadays they have the carriers of the clubs successes in Chinese Super League.
 His name and successes in China contributed that after five years away he again signed with Hunan Xiangtao FC, a new club founded in 2007.
 Every year they made a step ahead, winning the championship of China League Three and China League Two.
-They want now to make another step and win promotion to the Chinese Super League, and they hired Mr. Miloš as head coach who can put the foundations of the squad, introduce young players and at the same time make a good result.
+Striving to win promotion to the Chinese Super League, and they hired Mr. Miloš as head coach who can put the foundations of the squad, introduce young players and at the same time make a good result.